GladysAssistant/Gladys/server/services/stock-exchange/README.md

 * Stock Symbol (Ticker) : A stock symbol is an arrangement of characters—usually letters—representing publicly-traded securities on an exchange

+## Last Changes

+[x] 06/02/2021 Multi selection on tickers : as a user i can configure one or more tickers to be displayed in the stock exchange box (see front demo)

 ## To do

-* Stock exchange box :  as a user I am able to see the currency associated to the displayed stock quote information.
+[ ] Stock exchange box :  as a user I am able to see the currency associated to the displayed stock quote information.

-* Multi selection on tickers : as a user i can configure one or more tickers to be displayed in the stock exchange box (see front demo)

-* Ask gladys for a information about a quote : as a user i can ask glady by chat to give me the actual information about a quote.
+[ ] Ask gladys for a information about a quote : as a user i can ask glady by chat to give me the actual information about a quote.
 IE : Tell me about quote Stark Industries

-* Configure scenario around a stock quote : as a user i can create a scenario based on a stock quote value.
+[ ] Configure scenario around a stock quote : as a user i can create a scenario based on a stock quote value.
 IE : if Stark Industries stock quote value is below 500$ then send me a message.

 ## Quotation